 Hi, I’m Paul.

 Many people think that estate plans are for someone else, but not them.
 They may rationalize that they are too young or don’t have enough money to reap the tax benefits of a plan.
-Yet as the following list makes clear, estate planning is for everyone, regardless of age or net worth.
+Yet as the following list, which represents 10 reasons to create an estate plan, makes clear, estate planning is for everyone, regardless of age or net worth.

 If you have questions about estate planning, I’m here to help.
 There is no commitment and we provide free initial 15-minute phone calls.
 We look forward to meeting you!